flocasts/flo-scss/site/docs/components/icons.md

 </svg>
 ```

-## Manipulating SVG's
+## Manipulating SVG
-<p class="text-ignite"><strong>Note:</strong> These examples below reference Flo-SCSS's SVG sprite sheet and may not reflect how your application references SVG.
+<p class="text-ignite"><strong>Note:</strong> These examples below uses Flo-SCSS's SVG sprite sheet and may not reflect how your application references SVG.
 The names of the SVG icons should remain the same.</p>